Upload and download files

 You can upload arbitrarily large files through our web interface.
 However, for files larger that 20MB, we suggest using alternative upload methods (see below).

-FTP, SFTP and FTPS
+Using SFTP or FTPS

-We use an ssh-rsa 2048 host key with fingerprints OLIGxsRgixkqMv6iFrUHmj8FwwiY1Z7d5Ot9QRS3Xxo= (SHA-256) and ad:f8:6d:79:f1:84:02:1c:41:6d:b4:8f:59:e3:29:22 (MD5).
+For SFTP, we use an ssh-rsa 2048 host key with fingerprints OLIGxsRgixkqMv6iFrUHmj8FwwiY1Z7d5Ot9QRS3Xxo= (SHA-256) and ad:f8:6d:79:f1:84:02:1c:41:6d:b4:8f:59:e3:29:22 (MD5).

 When clicking on update public key, a modal dialog box gives you the possibility to change your public key.